dndn10/Final-client-side-project/README.md

-This project is about a Japanese Restaurant I called "Japanina" after my dog's name - Nina. member credentials:
+This school Javascript project is about a Japanese Restaurant I called "Japanina" after my dog's name - Nina. member credentials: